Ayuto/EventScripts-Emulator/README.md

 # Note
 I took the original EventScripts libraries from the latest release and adapted them to work with Python 3.
 I have also removed the example addons like ``mugmod`` or ``slingshot`` to keep it simple.

+Unlike EventScripts this emulator also supports CS:GO.
+Though, es.usermsg()/es_usermsg is not supported.
+Use the usermsg library directly.